Stolen car pulled from Illinois River near Pekin - NewsBreak

 PEORIA, Ill.
 (WMBD) — Peoria firefighters and paramedics were required to use the Jaws of Life to extricate a passenger in a fiery 3-car crash late Saturday morning.
 Emergency responders were called to the crash just before 11:30 a.m.
 Saturday at Knoxville and Maywood.
 One driver was trapped in their vehicle and another vehicle was on fire.

 SPRINGFIELD, Ill.
-(WICS/WRSP) — A Springfield woman is dead after a crash early Friday morning.
-Sangamon County Coroner Jim Allmon says the 30-year-old woman died at 4:25 a.m.
-The single-vehicle crash happened around 2:37 a.m. in the 800 block of West Monroe.
+(WCIA) — A 30-year-old woman died in Springfield after a car crash Friday morning.
+According to Sangamon County Coroner Jim Allmon, the woman died near West Monroe Street and South Glenwood Avenue at around 4:30 a.m.
+She was pronounced dead at the scene.
 An autopsy is scheduled for Friday.
-The...
+The coroner and Springfield […]

 wdbr.com

-Note: UPDATE: Illinois State Police released preliminary investigative details on Friday’s head-on crash on U.S. Highway 6 in Henry County.
-A 1995 black Ford Mustang was traveling westbound on U.S. 6 near East 200th Street.
-A 2022 white Ford F250 was traveling eastbound at the same location.
-The driver of the Mustang drove into eastbound traffic and struck the F250 head-on.